jdormit/txtpic/readme.md

     OPTIONS:
-    -c, --character-set <CHARACTERS>    An alternate character set to use -w, --width <WIDTH>                 An approximate width value for the result
+    -c, --character-set <CHARACTERS>    An alternate character set to use -p, --preset <PRESET NAME>          A preset character set to use [default: small]  [values: small, medium, large]
+    -w, --width <WIDTH>                 An approximate width value for the result [default: 80]

     ARGS:
     <IMAGE>    The input image